M66B/NetGuard/ADBLOCKING.md

 * Test if it works by opening [this page](http://www.netguard.me/test)
 * Enjoy ad blocking

+Note that applications, like the browser, may cache data, so you might need to clear caches.

 Which hosts (domains) will be blocked depends on the hosts file being used.